beezwax/bzBond/packages/bzBond-claris/README.md

 #### Running JavaScript functions by calling bzBondRelay (client and server)

-The recommended way to leverage JavaScript functions is using the `"PERFORM_JAVASCRIPT"` mode of the `bzBondRelay` script.
+The recommended way to leverage JavaScript functions in FileMaker scripts is using the `"PERFORM_JAVASCRIPT"` mode of the `bzBondRelay` script.
 It allows you to call the `bzBondRelay` script with specific parameters and get a result back via `Get ( ScriptResult )`, which is a familar pattern.
-It also works on both client and server, if you have either the [bBox plug-in v0.99+](https://www.beezwax.net/products/bbox) or [bzBond-server](../bzBond-server/) installed on the server.
+It also works server-side server if you have either the [bBox plug-in v0.99+](https://www.beezwax.net/products/bbox) or [bzBond-server](../bzBond-server/) microserver framework installed on the server.

-The pattern is
+The script pattern is

 ```
-Perform Script [bzBondRelay]
+Perform Script [ bzBondRelay; <parameters> ]
 Set Variable[ $javaScriptResult; Get ( ScriptResult ) ]
 ```